clicalmani/tonka/docs/middleware.md

 ## Introduction

 Middleware provide a convenient mechanism for inspecting and filtering HTTP requests entering your application.
-For example, Tonka includes a middleware that verifies the user of your application is authenticated.
+For example, **Tonka** includes a middleware that verifies the user of your application is authenticated.
 If the user is not authenticated, the middleware will redirect the user to your application's login screen.
 However, if the user is authenticated, the middleware will allow the request to proceed further into the application.

 Additional middleware can be written to perform a variety of tasks besides authentication.
 For example, a `checkAge` middleware might check the age of the user of your application.
-A variety of middleware are included in Tonka, including middleware for authentication and CSRF protection; however, all user-defined middleware are typically located in your application's `app/Http/Middlewares` directory.
+A variety of middleware are included in **Tonka**, including middleware for authentication and CSRF protection; however, all user-defined middleware are typically located in your application's `app/Http/Middlewares` directory.

 ## Defining Middleware